 We are excited to talk to you all about our Costa Rica move.
-We wanted to spend a little time introducing ourselves to those who may not know us and answer some questions that you guys sent as well.
+We wanted to spend a little time introducing ourselves to those who may not know us and answer some questions you guys sent.
 So we hope you’ll enjoy this quick Costa Rica update.

-We are both originally from Ohio.
-Within the past year, we’ve been bouncing back and forth the idea of moving abroad.
-We’ve finally come to the conclusion that, yes, we’re going to move abroad!
+We are both initially from Ohio.
+Within the past year, we’ve been bouncing back and forth about moving abroad.
+We’ve finally concluded that, yes, we’re going to move abroad!

 We ended up picking Costa Rica as the country we’re moving to.

-Since we decided we’re moving to Costa Rica, we have received a number of questions from friends and family members about the move.
-We got a few of these questions that we’re going to cover in this post.
+Since we decided to move to Costa Rica, we have received several questions from friends and family members about the move.
+We have a few of these questions we’ll cover in this post.

-You may be wondering what it’s like for that process to move to Costa Rica from the States.
-Or if you’re just curious about something a little unconventional, you come to the right place.
+You may wonder what it’s like for that process to move to Costa Rica from the States.
+Or if you’re just curious about something a little unconventional, you’ve come to the right place.

-We will talk about this “We’re Moving to Costa Rica” update and answer those questions now.
+We will discuss this “We’re Moving to Costa Rica” update and answer those questions now.

 What are you going to do for money?